Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Experiments

 \subsection{Baselines}

-To assess the ability of generated motion to replicate humans' \pr\ behaviour, we benchmark five methods on our curated datasets: one naive baseline and three previous works (one from the text-to-motion generation and two from location-conditioned human motion generation): \begin{itemize} \item \textbf{Static} is a naive baseline that uses the average full-body pose of training data and keeps it static for the entire motion sequence.
+To assess the ability of generated motion to replicate humans' \pr\ behaviour, we benchmark six methods on our curated datasets: one naive baseline and five previous works (one from the text-to-motion generation and four from location-conditioned human motion generation): \begin{itemize}[leftmargin=*,noitemsep, nolistsep,label=\textbullet] \item \textbf{Static} is a naive baseline that uses the average full-body pose of training data and keeps it static.
 It showcases the difficulty of the dataset. \item \textbf{MDM}~\cite{tevet2023mdm}.
 We evaluate the checkpoint trained on HumanML3D~\cite{Guo_2022_CVPR} vs our pre-training on Nymeria~\cite{ma2024nymeria}.
-We also fine-tune this model, pre-trained on Nymeria, on each dataset using only text conditioning. \item \textbf{GMD}~\cite{karunratanakul2023gmd}, a guided motion diffusion trained on HumanML3D based on UNet architecture, is a two-stage process designed for controllable human motion synthesis with text.
-The first stage generates a root trajectory that guides full-body motion generation in the second stage. \item \textbf{WANDR}~\cite{diomataris2024wandr} is a data-driven, autoregressive method that uses a conditional Variational Auto-Encoder (c-VAE) to generate motion frame-by-frame, trained on the combined dataset of AMASS~\cite{mahmood2019amass} and CIRCLE~\cite{araujo2023circle}.
-The model is guided by \textit{intention features} that encode the goal's position and the time remaining to reach it. \end{itemize}
+We also fine-tune this model, pre-trained on Nymeria, on our training split using only text conditioning. \item \textbf{GMD}~\cite{karunratanakul2023gmd}, a guided motion diffusion trained on HumanML3D, is a two-stage motion generation method.
+The first stage generates a root trajectory that guides full-body motion generation in the second stage. \item \textbf{DNO}~\cite{karunratanakul2024optimizing} is a framework that treats the pre-trained text-to-motion diffusion model as motion priors and optimises the starting latent noise through backpropagation of task-specific gradients without training for each new task. \item \textbf{DartControl}~\cite{Zhao:DartControl:2025} autoregressively predicts motion primitives from text and past motion.
+We adapt its original in-betweening scheme for goal pose and location conditioning, optimising latent noise via DNO for 100 steps.